The State of SQL Injection

 SQLi is a vulnerability that occurs when a program uses untrusted user input directly in a query to a SQL database.
 A malicious user can then insert their own code and manipulate the query allowing the malicious user to access private data, bypass authentication or delete data.
 The example below shows how an insecure SQL query for a user login page is vulnerable to an SQLi authentication bypass attack.

-There are many different types of injection attacks like code injection or Cross Site Scripting (XSS).
+There are many different types of injection attacks like code injection or cross-site scripting (XSS).
 But SQLi specifically has played a prominent role in breaches for a very long time and comes as a shock to many that we still need to discuss this in 2024.

 SQL injection by the numbers: